khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 ## Sending SMS codes

 I've heard nothing but good things about [Twilio](http://twilio.com/), so I'm going to use their API.
-Of course, you can use one of their [many](https://www.plivo.com/) [alternatives](https://www.nexmo.com/).
+Of course, you can use one of their [many](https://www.plivo.com/) [alternatives](https://www.nexmo.com/) instead.

 Twilio has an easy to use [gem](https://github.com/twilio/twilio-ruby).
 Grab it with: